profi248/backuwup/docs/src/client.md

 This documentation will explain how to install and use the client application.

 ## Installation
 The package contains precompiled executables for Linux (built on Fedora Linux 37, it might not run on other distributions) and Windows (tested on Windows 10).
+The executables are self-contained, only relying on standard system dynamically linked libraries.
 When on supported systems, simply run the executable in a terminal, where a first start guide should be displayed.
 After setting up the application for the first time, the web user interface will be available.

 ### Building from source
 The application can also be built from source.
 To build it, you will need the [Rust toolchain](https://www.rust-lang.org/tools/install).
 However, it's easy to install by following the link and running the provided command.